Thinking about swimming lessons for your child? Here’s why lessons with Little Swimming Co. will give them way more than a killer front crawl

-Based in Cramlington, this bespoke learn-to-swim provider is a family-run business centred around equality and powered by love.
-We caught up with co-founder Danielle Dickinson to find out more
+Based in Cramlington, this bespoke learn-to-swim provider is a family-run business in Northumberland centred around providing individualised lessons to every child to suit their needs.

 As most parents will have perhaps learned the hard way, it does no good to compare our children.

 Whether Ella isn’t talking as clearly as Oscar, or Billy doesn’t like football as much as the other boys in his class, as President Theodore Roosevelt so aptly put it, comparison is the thief of joy.

 But more than that, assuming that what works for one child will work for every other can be a dangerous concept that increases the likelihood of children experiencing feelings of failure, threatening their confidence, social skills and resilience.
 Apply this to a life skill like swimming and, in extreme cases, such negativity can cause them to develop phobias of the water, which may rob them of years of positive experiences in the future – holidays abroad, New Year’s Day dips, even taking their own children swimming.

 Not that you get any of that one-size-fits-all approach at Little Swimming Co.
 This family-run learn-to-swim provider recognises that each and every child is different and learns in different ways and at different speeds.
 They also recognise that every child – and we mean every child – deserves to be able to learn to swim and enjoy the water.
 That’s why their approach to teaching is entirely about providing bespoke, individualised lessons.

 Pretty ace, right?
 We caught up with co-founder Danielle Dickinson to find out a little more…